...

 Alaska ID Scanning Laws & Regulations

-Can you scan IDs in Alaska?
+Can you scan an ID in Alaska?

+Yes.
 Alaska law does not regulate a business’s practice of scanning IDs or retaining information obtained from a scan.

 Does Alaska offer affirmative defense for ID scanning?

-Alaska does not offer affirmative defense for ID scanning.
+No, Alaska does not offer affirmative defense for ID scanning.

-Sec.
-04.21.050.
 Proof of age and of not being restricted from purchasing alcoholic beverages

 (a) If a licensee or an agent or employee of the licensee questions or has reason to question whether a person entering licensed premises, or ordering, purchasing, attempting to purchase, or otherwise procuring or attempting to procure alcoholic beverages,